ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 ### Connecting to Linux instances

 Connect to your instance through SSH or VNC.
 The default `userid` for the Linux images provided by IBM is **ibmcloud**.
-Once connected to your Linux instance, you can use the `sudo` command to execute commands that normally require root access.
+Once you've connected to your Linux instance, you can use the `sudo` command to execute commands that normally require root access.
 Sudo is configured not to require a password for the default `userid`.

-* Use your favorite SSH client and open a connection to the correct IP address of the VM instance, using the private SSH key of the keypair that you specified during provisioning:
+* Using your favorite SSH client, open a connection to the correct IP address of the VM instance, employing the private SSH key of the keypair that you specified during provisioning:

 	```
 	ssh -i <path_of_Your_SSH_private_key_file> <userid>@<ip_of_instance>